 Camp Objectives

-This camp will introduce concept and basic technologies involved in water recycling and water reclamation.
+This camp will introduce concepts and basic technologies involved in water recycling and water reclamation.
 Students will attend field trips and virtual classroom education.
 Students will also be encouraged to conceptualize creative water conservation approaches at home.

 Students from the camp will prepare a presentation (or other creative product) to attend the final inter-camp presentation on July 26, to compete for SCCAEPA&AEC 2022 Environmental Protection Summer Camp prizes/awards.